 Plantar interossei have three main actions; they flex and adduct the 3rd, 4th and 5th at the metatarsophalangeal joints and extend the 2nd to 4t toes at the interphalangeal joints.
 These activities are important during the push-off phase of running or walking as they maintain the position of 3rd to 5th toes and prevent them from thrusting apart once the body weight is applied to the forefoot.

 Need a refresher course on the different types of body movements?
-Check out the video and quiz below to jog your memory!
+Check out the following study unit to jog your memory!